fpsvogel/blog-2020/posts/2020-12-21-ruby-functional-programming.md

 So what are these techniques?
 Here are three that are already improving my code.

 **DISCLAIMER:** These efforts of mine are *functional lite* or *baby functional*.
 For a more comprehensive approach, see [dry-rb](https://dry-rb.org/).
-The reason I'm doing my own thing for now is that I don't understand all the functional paraphernalia, and I'm guessing I have yet to experience the problems that make them useful.
-In the dry-rb docs I found a good piece of advice: if it's confusing, learn a functional language such as Haskell and then come back and it will make sense.
-So I'll do that sometime, but here is the low-hanging functional fruit that I'm already picking.
+I'm already using several dry-rb gems, helped along by [Piotr Solnica's dry-rb tutorials](https://www.youtube.com/playlist?list=PLqvlCCuOUZMQAuM6KJk_sWQnZXG00Su1_).
+However, I'm not using the entire dry-rb approach because (1) I don't know if it's worthwhile in a small project like mine, and (2) I don't have good grasp of it all.
+In their docs they recommend that if it's confusing, then go learn Haskell and it will make sense.
+So I will do that, but until then here are some more accessible concepts from functional programming.

-**ANOTHER DISCLAIMER:** I'm new to Ruby, so if you see any glaring stupidities below, you can take comfort in the fact that in a few months I will be shaking my head right alongside you.
-In the meantime, [please let me know](https://www.reddit.com/message/compose/?to=fps-vogel) of anything that can be improved.
+**ANOTHER DISCLAIMER:** I'm new to Ruby, so if you see any glaring stupidities below, you can take comfort in the fact that in a few months I will be shaking my head right along with you.
+In the meantime, please let me know of anything that can be improved, either [via DM](https://www.reddit.com/message/compose/?to=fps-vogel) or by [raising an issue](https://github.com/fps-vogel/pipeful/issues).

 ## 1. Pipe data …

 Thinking in terms of a data pipeline can be immensely clarifying.
 Here is the outermost layer of my current project, a CLI app that gives statistics on a reading log.
-Note that for this to work, `piper.rb` redefines the `>>` operator (and the forward proc composition operator is changed from `>>` to `+`, and Integer right shift from `>>` to `#rshift`).
+Note that for this to work, I've created [the Pipeful gem](https://github.com/fps-vogel/pipeful) which redefines the `>>` operator and equips Array with a unary `+` operator to convert it to pipe arguments.
 The fact that it's so easy to do this is one of the many reasons I love Ruby. ❤️

-    require_relative "piper"
+    require "pipeful"
     require_relative "errors"
-    # ... requires for the function classes LoadLibrary, etc.
+    # ... requires for the function classes below: LoadLibrary, etc.

     module ReadStat
-      extend Piper
+      extend Pipeful

       @err_block = ->(err) { err.show }

       'C:\read_test.csv' >>
         LoadLibrary(&@err_block) >>
-        EachInput do |lib, input|
+        EachInput do |input, lib|
-          +[lib, input] >>
+          +[input, lib] >>
             Command >>
             ShowOutput
         rescue InputError => e; @err_block.call(e)